elais/learning-decisiontree/README.md

 ## Implement your part of the code

 Your task is to implement the constructor and `classify` method in `DecisionTree.java`.
-All your code should go into `DecisionTree.java`, and you should not modify any other files.
+All your code should go into `DecisionTree.java`, and **you should not modify any other files**.

 In the constructor, a decision tree should be created as follows:

 1. If all examples have the same label, a leaf node is created.
 2. If no features are remaining, a leaf node is created.
 3. Otherwise, the feature F with the highest information gain is identified.
 A branch node is created where for each possible value V of feature F:
     1. The subset of examples where F=V is selected.
     2. A decision (sub)tree is recursively created for the selected examples.
 None of these subtrees nor their descendants are allowed to branch again on feature F.

 In `classify`, a prediction for a new example E should be made as follows:

 1. For a leaf node where all examples have the same label, that label is returned.
 2. For a leaf node where the examples have more than one label, the most frequent label is returned.
 3. For a branch node based on a feature F, E is inspected to determine the value V that it has for feature F.
     1. If the branch node has a subtree for V, then example E is recursively classified using the subtree.
     2. If the branch node does not have a subtree for V, then the most frequent label for the examples at the branch node is returned.

 ## Test your code

 1. Re-run the tests:

-        mvn test
+        mvn clean test

     You should now see a message like: